Timeline - TNG Era (2364-2379)

 2368 After their Borg vessel has crashed on a planet, Seven of Nine links the surviving drones together to keep them in the Collective (VOY: "Survival Instinct").

 Picard successfully establishes a dialogue with the Tamarians, but at the expense of Capt.
 Dathon's death (TNG: "Darmok").
 Keiko O'Brien gives birth to her daughter Molly (TNG: "Disaster").
 The Ktarians try to take over Starfleet by hypnotizing starship officers (TNG: "The Game").
 Ambassador Sarek dies.
 A Romulan proposal for reunification with Vulcan, initially supported by Spock, turns out to be a ruse to conquer the planet.
 (TNG: "Unification").
-After being severed from the Collective, Hugh develops a personality of his own, and is later returned to the Borg ("TNG: "I, Hugh").
+After being severed from the Collective, Hugh develops a personality of his own, and is later returned to the Borg ("TNG: "I, Borg").

 2368 Hekaran scientist Rabal announces his support for the controversial theoretical models devised by his sister, Serova, suggesting that the continued use of warp drive is damaging the fabric of space (TNG: "Force of Nature").

 2368 A bottle of Kandora champagne that Kira wins for being the one millionth customer at Quark's (or so says Quark), is of the vintage 2368 (DS9: "Meridian").

 2368 Starfleet commissions the first runabout, a new type of small interstellar vessel (DS9: "Paradise").